What Does it Take to Create IoT-based Remote Camera Control System

-- During the testing phase, service providers should use an automated testing process to simultaneously run a batch of tests instead of manual testing.
+- During the testing phase, service providers should use an automated testing process to run a batch of tests instead of manual testing simultaneously.

-But as such, there is still a very large market for this service since IoT penetration is still low and most are still using antiquated CCTV systems.
+But as such, there is still a very large market for this service since IoT penetration is still low and most still use antiquated CCTV systems.

 If you need help in developing IoT based remote camera control system or any similar IoT project, please contact us and let us brainstorm your project from the beginning to end which should bring clarity to your big idea.
 We can then engage and develop your App for you at the quickest and most economical way possible.